 After completing the fitting process I was ready to put it to the test.
 Shortly before going to bed I put the SnoreMeds into my mouth.
 As with any boil and bite device, it does take a little while to become accustomed to wearing it.
 I have been using the GMSS for several months now so going back to a traditional boil and bite device was somewhat of a challenge at first.

-For the first two night there was a bit of soreness and excessive drooling that occurred.
-This is very typical with all MAD’s.
+For the first two night, there was a bit of soreness and excessive drooling that occurred.
+This is very typical of all MAD’s.
 After the second night had passed, I no longer experienced either of these side effects.
 From here it was smooth sailing.

 I tested the SnoreMeds for a total of three weeks to see how the material held up with extended use.
 Once the three weeks were up I closely examined the mouth guards and did not see any signs of stress of failure.